MicrosoftDocs/learn/learn-pr/advocates/azure-maps-track-air-pollution/includes/5-show-web-page.md

 Try navigating around the map by dragging, using the mouse wheel, or pinching to zoom in and out.

-When you're finished, stop the app using the stop button on the debug toolbar.
+When you're finished, stop the app using the stop button on the debug toolbar in Visual Studio Code.

 ![The stop button](../media/stop-button.png)